Course Work at Other Institutions

 Cooperation with Other Institutions

 Wofford has partnered with Clemson University and Columbia University to provide students with the option of pursuing a degree in engineering.
 It has also established an agreement with Wake Forest University for students interested in pursuing a Master of Arts in Management.
-In addition, Wofford has an agreement with Converse College for students who are interested in receiving the Master of Arts in Teaching (MAT) degree.
-Additional information regarding these programs can be found in the Pre-Professional Programs section of the Catalog.
+In addition, Wofford has an agreement with Converse University for students who are interested in receiving the Master of Arts in Teaching (MAT) degree.
+Additional information regarding these programs can be found in the Pre-Professional Programs section of this Catalog.

 Eligibility conditions for coursework completed elsewhere: